JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 **Choosing a repository**

+If data can be shared through a repository, researchers have a series of decisions to make.
+The first is "which?"
 Choosing the most appropriate repository is no small challenge.
-As described in **Table 6.7.** research data repositories can be divided into several categories.
+As described in **Table 6.7.** data repositories can be divided into several categories.

 **Table 6.7.
 Types of data repositories**